-“Busy making arms and legs.”
+“Busy growing arms and legs.”

 “Sounds exhausting.”
 He sat at the table and poured himself coffee from the carafe.
 Every Sunday, Dutch baked for the week, so we had fresh muffins and scones this morning.
-Mason would choose a cheese scone and slather it with strawberry jam, like he did every Sunday.
+Mason would choose a cheese scone and slather it with strawberry jam like he did every Sunday.